lupyuen/lupyuen.github.io/src/unicorn2.md

 -   Enter the Idle Loop

 And the __NSH Command Prompt__ appears.
-That's how NuttX boots on PinePhone!
+We've just completed the entire Boot Sequence for NuttX on PinePhone!

 Let's head back to Unicorn Emulator and fix our Arm64 Exception...